Would you like to sign out?

 Speaker

-Pragati Saxena Geotechnical Engineer, MIDAS IT MIDAS IT
+Pragati Saxena Geotechnical Engineer MIDAS IT

 Pragati is a skilled Geotechnical Engineer with more than two years of experience in Numerical Modelling and Finite Element Analysis using MIDAS GTS NX.She has a Master's Degree (Hons) in Geotechnical Engineering from a reputed Indian Institute (IIT) and is proficient in using finite element methods to a range of geotechnical engineering challenges including slopes stability, foundations, excavations, tunneling, etc.